Amend a Contract: Everything You Need to Know

 Deviating from a contract that is already in place, whether you choose to do so by making a formal amendment to the written agreement or through less formal methods like consents and waivers, should never be done lightly.
 It's a good idea to make sure you have help from an attorney that has knowledge and experience working with contracts and the legal issues that pertain to them.

 If you need help with amend a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.